 Encourage User Interactivity

-Matterport 3D Spaces are primarily designed as a read-only medium - they are not as interactive as a chat room or a forum.
-However, here are some things you can do to encourage interactivity.
+Matterport 3D models are primarily designed as a read-only medium - they are not interactive in ways that a chat room or forum are.
+That being said, there are a few steps you can take to encourage interactivity - see below.

 - You can append your name, address, phone number, and website in each of your models - this encourages users to interact with your models more by giving them additional information to click on.